jhirvioja/jamilla-fe/README.md

 ## Local Deployment

-Backend can be found at a different repo and is advised to deploy first.
+Backend can be found at a [different repo](https://github.com/jhirvioja/jamilla-be) and is advised to deploy first.
 Take the backend address and add it to `next.config.js` env-settings as `API_URL`.

 For the frontend:

-1. Select the correct Node version (v.17.5.0)
+1. Select the correct Node version (v18.15.0 LTS): `nvm use`

-`nvm use`

-2. Install dependencies:
+2. Install dependencies: `npm install`

-`npm install`

-3. Run locally:

-`npm run dev`
+3. Run locally: `npm run dev`

 4. Code!